Picovoice/orca/binding/python/README.md

 ### Orca properties

-To obtain the set of valid punctuation symbols, call `orca.valid_punctuation_symbols`.\
+To obtain the set of valid characters, call `orca.valid_characters`.\
 To retrieve the maximum number of characters allowed, call `orca.max_character_limit`.\
 The sample rate of Orca is `orca.sample_rate`.